diego-kleinman/memcached_Emulator/readme.md

 * Recommended (If you previously used the server and didn't close it till now) --> From the console not running the server you should execute `node clientSide.js` and from that client issue "flush_all", this will clear the current data from server.
 * Press "CTRL + C" twice to stop the client.
 * From the console not running the server execute `npm test` and wait till finished.
-(Test cases descriptions and status should be shown in console, if descriptions aren't shown and you want to see them you could execute `npm test --verbose`)

-*Después de ejecutarse debería hacerse el flush de nuevo por si se quiere usar o correr nuevamente los tests
+* After running the test cases server should be flushed with steps 1 and 2, otherwise if you execute the test cases again, they will fail, because the server now has data (the data input from previous testing).
+Also you could close the console instance running the server and run it again.

 ## Extras